6 Tips To Avoid A Motorcycle Accident

 6. Wear The Appropriate Gear

-Besides a helmet, it's important to wear the right riding gear when you're riding your motorcycle.
+Besides a helmet, it's important to wear protective gear when you're riding your motorcycle.

-You don't want to get on your bike wearing baggy jeans, sandals, and a loose t-shirt because you're more likely to get in an accident than if you were wearing proper gear.
+You don't want to get on your bike wearing baggy jeans, sandals, and a loose t-shirt because you're more likely to get in an accident than if you were wearing protective gear.

 There are plenty of factors you should consider that you'll need protection from while you're on your bike, including: